Want to learn how to invest in stocks but don’t know where to start? You’re not alone.

 Don't let fear keep you from getting started with stock market investing.
 Even as a beginner, you can quickly and easily build a diversified portfolio that matches your risk tolerance by using index funds or a robo-advisor.

 With so many free investing apps available today, it's also never been a more affordable time to invest in stocks.
-Here are the best investing apps of 2020.
+Here are the best investing apps to trade for free.

 Finally, the more you learn about how to invest in stocks, the more confident you'll become.
 For more investing tips, check out our full guide to investing.